vhidvz/vhidvz.github.io/_projects/2022-05-22-project-abac.md

 - How can it? the answer is `action` - You can define `any` actions you want (scoped).
 - What can? the answer is `object` - You can define `all` objects you want (scoped).
 - Where can? the answer is `location` - With IP and CIDR you can find the location of users.
-- When can it? the answer is `time` - Object availabilities with cron expression and a duration.
+- When can it? the answer is `time` - objects availabilities with cron expression and a duration.

 ## Quick Start Guide

+> Read more on defining `scoped` `action` and `object` ability in this [link](https://vhidvz.github.io/blog/post-abac/).

 ### installation